 Connecting the Liability Dots for Light Rail Crash

 According to Seattle Fire Department spokesman Kyle Moore, five people who were on-board the train at the time of the crash, including a six-year-old boy, were hospitalized at Harborview Medical Center to receive medical treatment.

 “This is the first train and vehicle crash that I can remember for several years,” said Gray.
 “It was also unusual in that the train and car were going opposite ways.”

 The van also sustained significant physical damage – as can be seen in the image above – and news reports indicated that the collision destroyed a pedestrian traffic signal.

 It is unclear who exactly was driving the van at the time or what caused them to make the illegal turn, which also had to be towed away from the scene.
 But if witnesses’ accounts of the incident are accurate, it appears that the driver of the van could potentially be held liable for the crash.

 Personal injury claims involving large corporations or entities, including mass transit companies such as Sound Transit, are often much more complex and difficult to pursue for those with a limited understanding of the legal process.
-Visit the Davis Law Group library to learn more about your legal rights after an accident, or contact us online here to discuss your options moving forward with our office.
+Visit the Davis Law Group library to learn more about your legal rights after an accident.